eturro/mmseq/README.md

 - If there are multiple FASTQ files from the same library, feed them all together to Bowtie in one go (separate the FASTQ file names with commas)
 - If you are getting many "Exhausted best-first chunk memory" warnings, try increasing `--chunkmbs` to 128 or 256.
 - If the read names contain spaces, make sure the substring up to the first space in each read is unique, as Bowtie strips anything after a space in a read name
 - The output BAM file must be sorted by read name.
-With paired-end data, only pairs where both reads have been aligned are used, so you might as well use the samtools `0xC` filtering flag above to reduce the size of the BAM file
+- With paired-end data, only pairs where both reads have been aligned are used, so might as well use the samtools `0xC` filtering flag above to reduce the size of the BAM file

 ### Step 3: Map reads to transcript sets